withastro/docs/src/pages/en/guides/server-side-rendering.md

 i18nReady: true
 ---

-**Server-side Rendering**, aka SSR, is enabled in Astro .
+**Server-side Rendering**, aka SSR, is enabled in Astro.
 When you enable SSR you can:

 - Implement sessions for login state in your app.
 - Render data from an API called dynamically with `fetch`.